-Our principal business objective is to provide attractive, risk-adjusted returns to our stockholders through a combination of (i) sustainable and increasing rental income that allows us to pay reliable, increasing dividends, and (ii) potential long-term appreciation in the value of our healthcare facilities and common and preferred stock.
+Our principal business objective is to provide attractive, risk-adjusted returns to our stockholders through a combination of (i) reliable dividends and (ii) potential long-term capital appreciation.
 Our primary strategies to achieve our business objective are to:

-- construct a property portfolio that consists substantially of off-campus, purpose-built, licensed medical facilities, such as medical office buildings (MOBs), specialty hospitals, in-patient rehabilitation facilities (IRFs) and ambulatory surgery centers (ASCs), that are situated to take advantage of the aging of the U.S. population and the decentralization of healthcare; - focus on practice types that will be utilized by an aging population and are highly dependent on their purpose-built real estate to deliver core medical procedures, such as cardiovascular treatment, rehabilitation, eye surgery, gastroenterology, oncology treatment and orthopedics; - set aside a portion of our property portfolio for opportunistic acquisitions including certain acute-care hospitals and long-term acute care facilities (LTACs), that we believe provide premium, risk-adjusted returns; - lease our facilities under long-term, triple-net leases with contractual rent escalations and with initial (year one) capitalization rates that exceed our cost of capital (as opposed to factoring in future contractual rent escalations in determining whether investment returns will exceed our cost of capital);

-- lease each facility to medical providers with a track record of successfully managing excellent clinical and profitable practices; - receive credit protections from our tenants or their affiliates, including personal and corporate guaranties, rent reserves and rent coverage requirements; and - utilize traditional and non-traditional acquisition strategies, such as providing loans that contain purchase options.
+- · construct a property portfolio that consists substantially of medical office buildings (MOBs), specialty hospitals, in-patient rehabilitation facilities (IRFs) and ambulatory surgery centers (ASCs), that are situated to take advantage of the aging of the U.S. population and the decentralization of healthcare; - focus on practice types that will be utilized by an aging population and are highly dependent on their purpose-built real estate to deliver core medical procedures, such as cardiovascular treatment, rehabilitation, eye surgery, gastroenterology, oncology treatment and orthopedics; - set aside a portion of our property portfolio for opportunistic acquisitions, including certain acute-care hospitals and long-term acute care facilities (LTACs), that we believe provide premium, risk-adjusted returns; - lease our facilities under long-term, triple-net leases with contractual annual rent escalations; - lease each facility to medical providers with a track record of successfully managing excellent clinical and profitable practices; and - · receive credit protections from our tenants or their affiliates, including personal and corporate guaranties, rent reserves and rent coverage requirements.